-By Alana Sugar, CN
+By Alana Sugar

 I was 15 when my parents confirmed we were moving to Honolulu.
 It was 1973.
-After my initial shock I grabbed the family dictionary to understand what life might be like living in Paradise.
+After my initial shock I grabbed the family encyclopedia to understand what life might be like living in Paradise.
 At the time, I had no idea how much this would shape my life.

 Hawaii is a beautiful melting pot of blended heritage with a large population of Japanese, Filipino, and Chinese people.
 My family quickly adopted Asian lifestyle traits, mostly Japanese, including what and how we ate.
 Once, while visiting Pearl Harbor, we met an elderly Japanese man who had flown one of the bombers in the attack on US Naval ships on December 7, 1941.
 He told us that after the bomb was dropped on Hiroshima, the Japanese ate plenty of miso soup with seaweed as they believed that it would help to combat and protect from radiation poisoning.
 That fascinated me and was part of my decision to study nutrition and ancient systems of health and healing.